Salmon shark: Regional differences

 Age and sex composition differences have been observed between populations in the eastern and western North Pacific.
 Eastern populations are dominated by females, while the western populations are predominantly male.
 Whether these distinctions stem from genetically distinct stocks, or if the segregation occurs as part of their growth and development, is not known.
-The population differences may be a result of Japanese fishermen harvesting the male population.
-Japanese herbalists use the fins of males as ingredients in many traditional medicines said to treat various forms of cancer.
+The population differences may be a result of Japanese fishermen harvesting more of the male population; certain Japanese herbalists use salmon shark fins (of males, specifically) in some traditional soups and medicines said to treat various forms of cancer.

 Human interactions

 Currently, no commercial fishery for salmon shark exists, but they are occasionally caught as bycatch in commercial salmon gillnet fisheries, where they are usually discarded.
 Commercial fisheries regard salmon sharks as nuisances since they can damage fishing gear and consume portions of the commercial catch.
 Fishermen deliberately injuring salmon sharks have been reported.

 Sport fishermen fish for salmon sharks in Alaska.
 Alaskan fishing regulations limit the catch of salmon sharks to two per person per year.
-Sport fishermen are allowed one salmon shark per day from April 1 to March 31 in British Columbia.
+Sport fishermen are allowed one salmon shark per day from April 1 and ending the following March 31 in British Columbia.

 The flesh of the fish is used for human consumption, and in the Japanese city of Kesennuma, Miyagi, the heart is considered a delicacy for use in sashimi.

 Although salmon sharks are thought to be capable of injuring humans, few, if any, attacks on humans have been reported, but reports of divers encountering salmon sharks and salmon sharks bumping fishing vessels have been given.
 These reports, however, may need positive identification of the shark species involved.

+Salmon sharks have never been positively identified attacking humans and there is no confirmed evidence that salmon sharks have attacked humans.

-Declines in the abundance of economically important king salmon in the 2000s may be attributed to increased predation by salmon sharks, based on remote temperature readings from tagged salmon that indicate they have been swallowed by sharks.
+Declines in the abundance of economically important Chinook salmon in the 2000s may be attributed to increased predation by salmon sharks, based on remote temperature readings from tagged salmon that indicate they have been swallowed by sharks.

+Conservation status

+Similar to white sharks, salmon sharks have a slow growth and reproduction rate, making them susceptible to overfishing and overexploitation.
+They are considered least concern, however juvenile salmon sharks are extremely susceptible to temperature changes in coastal waters.
+This means that further ocean warming can severely impact the species.
+There are reports of declines in salmon shark populations from Alaskan fishermen.